Guides

 Every match in a scan has a verdict: Unreviewed by default, and either True Positive or False Positive once you decide.
 Verdicts are persisted to the scan database, so you can pause and resume triage, and reruns of the same scan don't lose your work.

-You can apply a verdict at three different scopes, in order of specificity:
+You can apply a verdict at four different scopes, in order of specificity:

 • Match — only this exact finding in this exact file